 Compounding returns are a real thing, and the stock market is one of the best ways to take advantage of them.

-However, Rental properties actually offer MUCH higher returns, if you do the research and find the right house.
+However, Rental properties actually offer MUCH higher returns, if you’re willing to do the research and find the right house.

 My first house on Roofstock was an $85,000 single-family home in Alabama.
 For this house, I put 20% down ($17,000) and paid just under $4,000 in closing/loan costs, for a total of just under $21,000 invested upfront.

 If I had put that $21,000 into the stock market, at 8% growth per year I would have earned $190,316 after 30 years, according to this calculator.
 Adding in your initial investment, the stocks would be worth $211,316 in total.
-You’ll then have to pay taxes on this – we’ll discuss taxes more later, but for most people, they’ll come out to about $25,000, which takes the total down to $186,316.
+You’ll then have to pay taxes on this – we’ll discuss taxes more later, but for most people, taxes will total roughly $25,000, which takes the total investment value down to $186,316.

 Now let’s see how much I’m going to make with my Rental property.